ickb/proposal/README.md

 ### Future Plans

-Once everything is realized, I may develop a DAO and a token wrapping the generated fees and distributing the arbitrage bot responsibilities.
+Once this Protocol is realized, I may develop a DAO, a token wrapping the generated fees and distributing the arbitrage bot responsibilities.
 Looking even more far away CKB++ will enable Hexmate ISPO, the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!